-The RSA public-key cryptosystem is protected by U.S. Patent 4,405,829 and the RC5 block cipher is protected by U.S. Patents 5,724,428 and 5,835,600.
+The RSA public-key cryptosystem is protected bydescribed in U.S. Patent 4,405,829, which expired on September 20, 2000. and tThe RC5 block cipher is protected by U.S. Patents 5,724,428 and 5,835,600.
 RSA Security Inc. makes no other patent claims on the constructions described in this document, although specific underlying techniques may be covered.